JourdanThomas/CubeSat/README.md

 - **Web_Serveur:** Contains all the files necessary to visualize various web pages related to the Cubesat, including the work done by other group members.
 - **Swarm_decode**  Contains all the file to receive and decode RF signals from multiple CubeSats and how to display it on a web-server.
 - **Module3_Camera_support**: Allows the CubeSat to support raspberry pi module 3 cameras such as a the NoIR cameras.
 By default it only supports module 2.
+- **Distributed computing**: Work in progress for the development of a distributed computing network for image processing

 Please refer to individual folders for specific details and resources related to each stage of the project.